-Simulated base flow to streams that flow into the Barnegat Bay–Little Egg Harbor estuary under post-development conditions is shown in table 12.
-Results of simulations indicate that for stress period 64 (November 2001 recharge), post-development withdrawal conditions, base flow from all streams that flow into the Barnegat Bay–Little Egg Harbor estuary (287 ft3/s) is less than half of base flow (710 ft3/s) for stress period 77 (December 2002 recharge) as a result of much lower seasonal recharge rates and larger withdrawals.
-Results of the simulation of post-development withdrawal conditions, as compared to no-withdrawal conditions, indicates there is 39 ft3/s (12 percent) less base flow reaching the Barnegat Bay–Little Egg Harbor estuary during stress period 64 (November 2001 recharge) and 49 ft3/s (6.4 percent) less during stress period 77 (December 2002 recharge), due to groundwater withdrawals.
+Results of simulated base flow to streams that flow into the Barnegat Bay-Little Egg Harbor estuary indicate that for stress period 64 (November 2001 recharge), postdevelopment withdrawal conditions, base flow from all streams that flow into the Barnegat Bay-Little Egg Harbor estuary (287 ft3/s) is less than half of base flow (710 ft3/s) for stress period 77 (December 2002 recharge) as a result of much lower seasonal recharge rates and larger withdrawals (table 12).
+Results of comparing the simulation of postdevelopment withdrawal conditions with no-withdrawal conditions indicate there is 39 ft3/s (12 percent) less base flow reaching the Barnegat Bay-Little Egg Harbor estuary during stress period 64 (November 2001 recharge) and 49 ft3/s (6.4 percent) less during stress period 77 (December 2002 recharge) due to groundwater withdrawals than during the no-withdrawal simulations.

-Estimated base flow to streams that flow into the Barnegat Bay–Little Egg Harbor estuary, Ocean County study area, New Jersey.
+Estimated base flow to streams that flow into the Barnegat Bay-Little Egg Harbor estuary, Ocean County study area, New Jersey.

-Simulated water levels from post-development withdrawal conditions at wells 29–141, 29–513, 29–1060 and 29–17, screened in the Kirkwood-Cohansey aquifer system, are shown in figure 21.
-Simulated water levels at those wells are less than 1 ft lower compared to simulation of no-withdrawal conditions.
-Simulated water levels in well 29–17 are 12.04 and 11.72 feet lower during stress periods 73 and 80 (August 2002 and March 2003 recharge respectively, shown in table 13.
-Wells 29–141, 29–513 and 29–1060 are screened within 50 feet or less of the land surface.
+Simulated water levels from postdevelopment withdrawal conditions at wells 29–141, 29–513, 29–1060 and 29–17, screened in the Kirkwood-Cohansey aquifer system are less than 1 ft lower than they would be based on no-withdrawal conditions alone (fig. 21).
+Simulated water levels in well 29–17 are 12.04 and 11.72 feet lower during stress periods 73 and 80 (August 2002 and March 2003 recharge, respectively), than they would be under no-withdrawal conditions (table 13).
+Wells 29–141, 29–513 and 29–1060 are screened 50 feet or less below the land surface.
 The small response in groundwater levels at these wells is typical of wells completed in the shallow, unconfined water-table aquifer.
-Well 29–17 is screened 377 feet below land surface, and the groundwater-level response in this well is indicative of semi-confined conditions at depth.
+Well 29–17 is screened 377 feet below land surface, and the groundwater-level response in this well is indicative of semiconfined conditions at depth.

-Simulated water levels during no-withdrawal, post-development withdrawal, and maximum-allocation withdrawal conditions at selected wells, stress periods 73 (August 2002) and 80 (March 2003), Ocean County study area, New Jersey.
+Simulated water levels during no-withdrawal, postdevelopment withdrawal, and maximum-allocation withdrawal conditions at selected wells, stress periods 73 (August 2002) and 80 (March 2003), Ocean County study area, New Jersey.

-The simulated potentiometric surface of the Rio Grande water-bearing zone (fig. 25) during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge), examined at wells 29–775 and 29–1621 (table 13), indicates substantial declines from no-withdrawal conditions to post-development conditions as a result of groundwater withdrawals.
-Simulated groundwater levels in these wells declined approximately 39–150 feet in stress period 73 (August 2002 recharge) and 28–37 feet in stress period 80 (March 2003 recharge).
+The simulated potentiometric surfaces of the Rio Grande water-bearing zone (fig. 25) during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge), examined at wells 29–775 and 29–1621 (table 13), indicate substantial declines from no-withdrawal conditions to postdevelopment conditions as a result of groundwater withdrawals.
+Simulated groundwater levels in these wells declined approximately 39 to 150 feet in stress period 73 (August 2002 recharge) and 28 to 37 feet in stress period 80 (March 2003 recharge).
 Groundwater levels in the Rio Grande water-bearing zone exhibit larger seasonal fluctuations in areas closer to the center of the cone of depression in the southern part of Long Beach Island (fig. 25) as reflected in the simulated hydrograph for well 29–1621 (fig. 21F).
 The simulated change in water levels due to seasonal withdrawals at this well are sometimes as great as 100 feet over the course of a year.

-Maps showing simulated potentiometric surfaces of the Rio Grande water-bearing zone, stress periods 73 (August 2002) and 80 (March 2003), during no-withdrawal, post-development withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.
+Maps showing simulated potentiometric surfaces of the Rio Grande water-bearing zone, stress periods 73 (August 2002) and 80 (March 2003), during no-withdrawal, postdevelopment withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.